 - Suzlon stock price is down by more than 3% YTD but has been sending signals of a potential recovery in September.
 We discuss its potential.

-Suzlon Energy stock price has shown a significant uptrend in September after trading downwards since the beginning of June.
-The stock started the month at ₹57.86 on September 1 and rose steadily, hitting ₹60.50 by September 22, which is equivalent to about a 4.5% increase.
-Notably, Suzlon stock price been on a general downtrend year-to-date, and is down by about 3.3% since January.
+Suzlon Energy stock price has drifted downwards significantly in the last four trading sessions, cooling off from its recent highs.
+The stock is on a four-day losing streak, reversing a significant portion of the gains registered earlier in September.
+The stock started the week at ₹60.95 on September 22 but has declined sharply, hitting ₹56.64 as of this writing, which is equivalent to a loss of about a 7.1%.
+Notably, Suzlon stock price been on a general downtrend year-to-date, and is down by about 9.5% since January.

-Furthermore, the trajectory contrasts with a year ago, having fallen nearly 26% from its highs of around ₹86 in September 2024.
+Furthermore, the trajectory contrasts with a year ago, having fallen nearly 34% from its highs of around ₹86 in September 2024.
 Investors are now again paying attention to the wind energy powerhouse, which has had an incredible financial turnaround in the last several years.
-Everyone is wondering if this rally will last or if a reversal is in the works.
+As I indicated here earlier, there have been signs of a decline, and the question now is whether the stock could find its footing and build traction for the upside.

-Suzlon stock price’s current uptrend is based on a number of positive developments that have happened.
+Suzlon stock price’s uptrend earlier in September was based on a number of positive developments around its fundamentals.
 The company’s ability to get new orders has been a big reason for its success.
-The orders show that the company is becoming more competitive and can take advantage of India’s ambitious clean energy goals.
+The orders demonstrate that the company is becoming more competitive and is leveraging India’s ambitious clean energy goals.
 The order book shows that there is a strong demand for Suzlon’s advanced wind turbine generators and its ability to handle all aspects of a project.

 An important factor that accelerated this rise was the announcement by Suzlon (NSE: SUZLON) of its biggest contract for FY26, an 838 MW wind power project from Tata Power Renewable Energy Ltd. (TPREL), valued at around ₹5,900 crore.
 The third repeat purchase from TPREL solidifies Suzlon’s status as the leading wind energy provider in India, with a capacity of over 21 GW.